Marvellous-Udoye/Frontend-quiz-app/README.md

 # Frontend Quiz App
-The goal of this project was to build a quiz application that closely adheres to the provided design while offering a seamless user experience.
-The app allows users to select quizzes on various subjects and answer multiple-choice questions.
+The goal of this project was to build a quiz application that features dynamic quizzes with user-friendly interactivity and provides an engaging experience across devices.
+The app allows users to select quizzes that requires knowledge of HTML, CSS, JavaScript and Accessibility and answer multiple-choice questions.
 After answering, users can view their results and move on to the next question.

 # Features
 Users can: